Photographed at Pulau Gaya, Tungku Abdul Rahman Marine Park, Sabah,

 species is easily identified by its black and white striped head and neck,

 and its olive-brown body covered with pale flecks.
-The species can be quite
+The species appears to be quite